shanecglass/llms-for-email-marketing/README.md

 Create and initialize your Dataform workspace.
 Then copy and paste the [Dataform queries](./definitions) found in `prompt_cleaned.sqlx` and `response_cleaned.sqlx`, then start the workflow execution for all actions.
 These will incrementally clean and write the data to analysis-ready tables.

 ### 3. **Create your BQML model**
-From the BigQuery console SQL Workspace, run the [`CREATE MODEL`](./create_kmeans_model.sql) to create the BQML model.
+From the BigQuery console SQL Workspace, run the [`CREATE MODEL`](./create_kmeans_model.sql) query to create the BQML model.

-### 4. **Analyze your model!**
+### 4. **Analyze your model and optimize your business!**
 From here, you can get started analyzing the data and the results of the BQML model.
-Check out [this blog post](https://towardsdatascience.com/how-to-use-k-means-clustering-in-bigquery-ml-to-understand-and-describe-your-data-better-c972c6f5733b) to learn more about how you can get started with K-Means clustering in BQML
+Check out [this blog post](https://towardsdatascience.com/how-to-use-k-means-clustering-in-bigquery-ml-to-understand-and-describe-your-data-better-c972c6f5733b) to learn more about how you can get started with K-Means clustering in BQML.
+Training a clustering model helps you automatically come up with the clusters or categories of questions/prompts that the end-users are asking, so that you can learn from how your users are using your product and take actions to cater your business.
+In this example, it helps you identify similar requests for email marketing support, but this demo can be adapted to support a customer-facing chat bot as well.
+In that case, BigQueury Machine Learning makes it simple to build a k-means clustering model that can help you better understand the types of products customers are asking a chatbot for and better align your product offerings & inventory to match that demand!